33 Vegetable Spacing and Thinning Chart

 Plant Spacing and Thinning:

-If you live in a dry climate, plants roots have to search farther for water and will benefit from wider spacing than the seed instructions suggests.
+If you live in a dry climate, plant roots have to search farther for water and will benefit from wider spacing than the seed instructions suggests.

 I grow in raised beds so I could plant my crops closer together, but I still have very heavy clay soil.